nomnomab/lc-rolling-giant/README.md

 ## Changelog

+## 2.5.1

+- Fixed timers that didn't reset when ai types changed hourly
+- Fixed some ai types slowing down dramatically due to timers not resetting

 ## 2.5.0

 - Added `AiTypeChangeOnHourInterval` to the config so the ai type can change every X amount of hours